 • stress;

-Weather and climate have an impact even on those whose body does not respond to weather changes.
-Some "general" diseases are exacerbated in a certain period of the year: colds, viral diseases and inflammatory processes of the respiratory organs most often occur in winter and in the off-season, and the height of intestinal infections occurs in the summer.
+Weather and climate have an impact even on those whose bodies do not respond to weather changes.
+Some “common” diseases worsen at certain times of the year: colds, viral diseases and inflammatory processes of the respiratory system most often occur in winter and in the off-season, and the height of intestinal infections occurs in the summer.

-It is a well-known fact that with a number of diseases it becomes much easier for a person after recovery in the recommended climatic conditions.
-Many methods of balneological treatment are based on this: health resorts and sanatoriums located in a certain area invite a narrow category of patients for recovery.
+It is a well-known fact that for a number of diseases a person becomes much better after recovery in the recommended climatic conditions.
+Many methods of balneological treatment are based on this: health resorts and sanatoriums located in a certain area invite a narrow category of patients to improve their health.

-Before the active development of synthetic pharmacology, the therapy of many diseases was carried out in health resorts, which have now transformed from places of treatment into places of rest.
-However, the importance of climatotherapy is increasing every year, especially since many people are switching to natural, natural methods of treatment, thereby reducing the drug load on the body.
+Before the active development of synthetic pharmacology, therapy for many diseases was carried out in health resorts, which have now been transformed from places of treatment to places of recreation.
+However, the importance of climatotherapy is increasing every year, especially against the backdrop of the fact that many people are switching to natural, natural methods of treatment, thereby reducing the drug burden on the body.

-• Mountain (not high-altitude!) climate has a positive effect on the state of the respiratory and cardiovascular systems and is recommended for patients with bronchitis, chronic inflammatory processes in the lungs, bronchial asthma, pulmonary tuberculosis, anemia, as well as children and adults with reduced immunity.
+• Mountain (not alpine!) climate has a positive effect on the condition of the respiratory and cardiovascular systems and is recommended for patients with bronchitis, chronic inflammatory processes in the lungs, bronchial asthma, pulmonary tuberculosis, anemia, as well as children and adults with reduced immunity.
 It has a positive effect on the treatment of diseases of the nervous system and is especially recommended for asthenics.

-• The sea climate improves immunity and improves the adaptive capacity of the body.
-Recommended for patients suffering from diseases of the respiratory system, metabolism, nervous system, thyroid dysfunction and pathologies of the musculoskeletal system (in autumn and spring, when the air t is not yet high).
+• The maritime climate increases immunity and improves the body's adaptive capabilities.
+Recommended for patients suffering from diseases of the respiratory system, metabolism, nervous system, thyroid dysfunction and pathologies of the musculoskeletal system (in autumn and spring, when the air temperature is not yet high).

-• The desert climate is characterized by dry air and high air temperature.
-Causes intense sweating, and salts come out with sweat, which has a positive effect on the standing of people with certain kidney diseases.
+• The desert climate is characterized by dry air and high air temperatures.
+It causes intense sweating, and salts come out with sweat, which has a positive effect on the standing of people with certain kidney diseases.

-The most popular sanatoriums are located in places where several resort areas intersect, which greatly increases the effectiveness of treating a wide range of diseases.
-The combination of mountain and sea climate has a particularly positive effect on health ( Black Sea coast Caucasus, Abkhazia, southern coast of Crimea).
+The most popular sanatoriums are located in places where several resort areas intersect, which greatly increases the effectiveness of treatment for a wide range of diseases.
+The combination of mountain and sea climates has a particularly positive effect on health ( Black Sea coast Caucasus, Abkhazia, Southern coast of Crimea).

-People with increased weather sensitivity should not live and work in the conditions of the Far North and the equatorial climate - the body will experience tremendous stress!
-It is recommended to undergo preventive treatment in health resorts located in climate zone residence.
+People with increased meteosensitivity should not live and work in the Far North and equatorial climate - the body will experience enormous stress!
+It is recommended to undergo preventive treatment in health resorts located in climatic zone accommodation.

 The influence of temperature factors on the body

-The intensity of thermoregulation and metabolism directly depends on the air temperature.
-For example, when T is below 18 degrees, our energy goes to heat the body, and the metabolic rate increases compensatory.
-At elevated temperatures, metabolism is slowed down, superficial vessels are dilated for better heat transfer, water evaporation increases both from the pulmonary alveoli and from the skin surface: all these mechanisms help to avoid overheating.
-The optimal, physiological level for the body is considered to be 18-20 C.
+The intensity of thermoregulation and metabolism directly depends on air temperature.
+For example, when T is below 18 degrees, our energy goes to warming the body, and the metabolic rate increases compensatoryly.
+At elevated temperatures, metabolism is slowed down, superficial vessels are dilated for better heat transfer, water evaporation increases both from the pulmonary alveoli and from the surface of the skin: all these mechanisms help to avoid overheating.
+The optimal physiological level for the body is considered to be 18-20 C.

-The temperature depends on the height above sea level, geographic latitude, seasons, so it is never constant, and the human body constantly adapts to its change, reacting to changes purely individually.
+Temperature depends on the altitude above sea level, geographic latitude, and the time of year, so it is never constant, and the human body constantly adapts to its changes, reacting to changes purely individually.

 High temperatures

-• blood circulation improves due to the penetration of heat into the body to a depth of up to 5 cm and the expansion of blood vessels;
+• blood circulation improves due to the penetration of heat into the body to a depth of 5 cm and dilation of blood vessels;

-• improves metabolism and tissue nutrition.
-Increased vascular permeability determines easier penetration of nutrients into tissues and removal of metabolic products from the intercellular space;
+• metabolism and tissue nutrition improves.
+Increased vascular permeability determines easier penetration of beneficial substances into tissues and removal of metabolic products from the intercellular space;

-• overheating reduces immunity.
-Prolonged exposure to elevated temperatures reduces the activity of lymphocytes.
-That is why in the hot summer months there is a high incidence of SARS;
+• When overheated, immunity decreases.
+Prolonged exposure to elevated temperatures reduces lymphocyte activity.
+That is why in the hot summer months there is a high incidence of ARVI;

 • getting worse general state.
 The central nervous system reacts to high temperatures (above 28 C) with weakness, drowsiness and loss of strength;

-• skin inflammatory reactions develop due to the expansion of pores and increased secretion of fat and sweat, i.e. created optimal conditions for bacteria to enter the skin.
+• skin inflammatory reactions develop due to the expansion of pores and increased secretion of sebum and sweat, i.e. are being created optimal conditions for bacteria to penetrate the skin.

 • avoid overheating, especially for children and the elderly;

 • wear natural clothes, protect your head from the sun.
-Optimum is linen clothing, which, as you know, cools when worn;
+Linen clothing is optimal, as it is known to keep you cool when worn;

-• observe the drinking regimen: constantly drink clean drinking water, but in small portions.
+• observe the drinking regime: constantly drink clean drinking water, but in small portions.

 Low temperatures

-• decreased sensitivity to cold.
-Under conditions of low temperatures, the skin vessels constrict compensatory, reducing heat loss;
+• sensitivity to cold decreases.
+In conditions of low temperatures, skin vessels compensatoryly narrow, reducing heat loss;

-• stops the growth of pathogenic flora.
-Microbes that live in soil, food and water stop multiplying at temperatures below 0 C;
+• the growth of pathogenic flora stops.
+Microbes that live in soil, food and water stop reproducing at temperatures below 0 C;

 • body weight decreases.
-In the cold, metabolism is activated and the breakdown of fats is accelerated.
+In the cold, metabolism is activated and fat breakdown is accelerated.

-• the body's defenses decrease with prolonged hypothermia.
-On cold-sensitive areas (bronchial mucosa, throat and nose), vasospasm occurs, and this leads to the development of an inflammatory reaction;
+• The body's defenses decrease with prolonged hypothermia.
+In cold-sensitive areas (bronchial mucosa, throat and nose), vascular spasm occurs, and this leads to the development of an inflammatory reaction;

-• a cold allergy of the type of urticaria may develop.
+• A cold allergy such as urticaria may develop.
 This is due to the deposition of insoluble proteins in the skin, which are formed against the background of low temperatures.
-It is typical for people with helminthic invasion, systemic lupus erythematosus, pathologies of the liver and biliary tract.
+Typical for people with helminthic infestation, systemic lupus erythematosus, pathologies of the liver and biliary tract.

 • avoid hypothermia;

-• prepare with hardening procedures gradually: take a contrast shower, use douche, contrast wiping, lowering the water temperature gradually.
+• Prepare for hardening procedures gradually: take a contrast shower, use douche, contrast rubdown, gradually lowering the water temperature.

-Lately, nature loves to "joke", so snow in May or warm January already taken lightly.
+Lately, nature likes to “joke”, that’s why it snows in May or warm January are already perceived calmly.
 But the body is not used to such jumps.
-The abnormal warming that occurs in winter develops due to the invasion of warm air masses: Atmospheric pressure decreases, humidity increases, oxygen levels in the air decrease.
-Therefore, even healthy people during this period feel overwhelmed and drowsy, and some have exacerbated chronic diseases.
-During this period, it is recommended to rest more, avoid stress, refuse heavy food.
+Anomalous warming, which occurs in winter, develops due to the invasion of warm air masses: atmospheric pressure decreases, humidity increases, and oxygen levels in the air decrease.
+Therefore, even healthy people during this period feel overwhelmed and drowsy, and some experience worsening chronic diseases.
+During this period, it is recommended to get plenty of rest, avoid stress, and give up heavy foods.

 The effect of humidity on health and immunity

 Air humidity is formed due to microscopic particles of water dissolved in environment.
 Humidity directly depends on air temperature: the higher it is, the more moisture is in suspension.
 Normal indicators are 60-80%.
-Low humidity less than 55% adversely affects the mucous membranes and skin, which dry out and lose their protective properties.
-High humidity, on the other hand, prevents the normal evaporation of sweat, which is why a person does not tolerate heat well and increases the risk of heat stroke.
-In addition, at high humidity, sub-zero temperatures are also poorly tolerated.
+Low humidity less than 55% negatively affects the mucous membranes and skin, which dry out and lose their protective properties.
+High humidity prevents the normal evaporation of sweat, which is why a person does not tolerate heat well and increases the risk of heat stroke.
+In addition, with high humidity, sub-zero temperatures are poorly tolerated.

-• Normal humidity supports local immunity of the respiratory tract, which means it protects against the penetration of pathogens into the respiratory system.
+• Normal humidity supports local immunity of the respiratory tract, which means it protects against the penetration of pathogenic microorganisms into the respiratory system.

-• Improves the synthesis of bronchopulmonary secretion.
-The cilia of the ciliated epithelium bring the mucus out, along with it - bacteria, allergens and dust.
+• Improves the synthesis of bronchopulmonary secretions.
+The cilia of the ciliated epithelium remove mucus to the outside, along with bacteria, allergens and dust.

 High humidity:

-• sharply increases the risk of overheating and hypothermia: frostbite of the legs, hands, face and other parts of the body can already be at a temperature of -5-10 C;
+• sharply increases the risk of overheating and hypothermia: frostbite of the legs, arms, face and other parts of the body can already occur at a temperature of -5-10 C;

-• increases the risk of colds, as it weakens the immune system.
+• increases the risk of colds because it weakens the immune system.
 In addition, excessively humid air is always characterized by a high content of viruses, bacteria and fungal spores;

-• leads to a deterioration in the condition of people with diseases of the bones and joints, lungs;
+• leads to deterioration of the condition of people with diseases of bones and joints, lungs;

 • coupled with high temperature causes fatigue, irritability and discomfort.

-• leads to drying of the mucous membranes, which is manifested by pain in the eyes, nosebleeds, nasal congestion, frequent colds;
+• leads to drying out of the mucous membranes, which is manifested by pain in the eyes, nosebleeds, nasal congestion, and frequent colds;

-• increases the risk of respiratory diseases: mucus, thickening and stagnating in the nose and bronchi, becomes a good environment for the reproduction of viruses, bacteria and the accumulation of allergens;
+• increases the risk of respiratory diseases: mucus, thickening and stagnating in the nose and bronchi, becomes a good environment for the proliferation of viruses, bacteria and the accumulation of allergens;

-• leads to a violation of ionic balance, and positively charged ions become predominant in the body;
+• leads to disruption of ionic balance, and positively charged ions become predominant in the body;

-• worsens the condition of allergy sufferers and asthmatics.
+• worsens the condition of allergy and asthma sufferers.

 To prevent the negative impact of this factor on health, you should:

 • maintain normal humidity in the room.
-To track indicators, there are special devices- hygrometers.
-In dry air, it must be moistened by ventilation or using a special humidifier, and in case of excessive humidity, it must be slightly dried;
+To track indicators there are special devices– hygrometers.
+If the air is dry, it needs to be moistened by ventilation or using a special humidifier, and if there is excessive humidity, it should be slightly dried;

-Significant jumps that occur during atmospheric fronts when air flows with different temperatures collide can cause dizziness attacks, migraines and blood pressure jumps.
-These negative manifestations associated with a slowdown in blood flow, which is compensated by the release of adrenaline and increased blood pressure.
-In weather-dependent people, the release of adrenaline causes discomfort.
+Significant surges that occur during atmospheric fronts when air currents with different temperatures collide can cause attacks of dizziness, migraines and surges in blood pressure.
+These negative manifestations associated with a slowdown in blood flow, which is compensated by the release of adrenaline and an increase in blood pressure.
+In weather-dependent people, the release of adrenaline causes unpleasant sensations.
 Thus, neither high nor low atmospheric pressure has a positive effect.

 Negative influence

 General weakness, drowsiness, loss of strength, migraine, shortness of breath, digestive dysfunction (diarrhea and abdominal pain) are common manifestations that develop in people with low blood pressure, pathologies of the lungs and bronchi.
-Deterioration of the well-being of allergy sufferers, asthmatics, hypertensive patients due to high air pollution and a large amount of impurities in it, which are manifested by heart, headaches, general weakness.
+Deterioration in the well-being of allergy sufferers, asthmatics, and hypertensive patients due to high air pollution and a large number of impurities in it, which are manifested by heart pain, headaches, and general weakness.

-An additional burden on the heart, blood vessels and brain due to the fact that the level of dissolved gases increases in the blood and tissues.
-Persistent vasospasm (often in combination with high blood pressure and low temperatures), leading to a jump in blood pressure in hypertensive patients.
-And coupled with blood clots, this carries a direct risk of stroke and heart attack, large quantity cases of which is just recorded at high atmospheric pressure.
+Additional stress on the heart, blood vessels and brain due to the fact that the level of dissolved gases in the blood and tissues increases.
+Persistent vasospasm (usually in a combination of high pressure and low temperatures), leading to a jump in blood pressure in hypertensive patients.
+And coupled with blood thickening, this carries a direct risk of stroke and heart attack, large quantity cases of which are precisely recorded at high atmospheric pressure.

-Decrease in the strength of heart contractions, which leads to the development of tachycardia.
-Reduced resistance to infections, which develops against the background of a decrease in leukocytes in the blood.
+A decrease in the strength of heart contractions, which leads to the development of tachycardia.
+Decreased resistance to infections¸ which develops against the background of a decrease in leukocytes in the blood.

-For meteorologically sensitive people, it is not so important what pressure has been established, but the very fact of a change in this weather factor (differences of 10-20 hP during the day are considered strong).
-To avoid changes in your condition during jumps in atmospheric pressure, especially for people with increased weather sensitivity, you should:
+For weather-sensitive people, it is not so important what pressure has established itself, but the fact of a change in this weather factor (differences of 10-20 gP during the day are considered strong).
+To avoid changes in your condition during changes in atmospheric pressure, especially for people with increased weather sensitivity, you should:

-• do light exercises in the morning to improve blood circulation;
+• perform light exercises in the morning to improve blood circulation;

 • take a contrast shower, which improves the condition of blood vessels;